Bariatric Surgery Lowers the Risk of Heart Attack

 Healthy Diet

 Eating patterns have changed dramatically in recent decades.
-Research from 1971 to 2004 showed that women consumed an average of 22 percent more calories in that span and men consumed and average of 10 percent more leading to overweight and obesity.
+Research from 1971 to 2004 showed that women consumed an average of 22 percent more calories in that span and men consumed an average of 10 percent more leading to overweight and obesity.

 Overweight/Obesity